A3h1nt/Grawler/README.md

 ## Features
 * The biggest issue faced by tools that automate google dorks is CAPTCHA, but with Grawler, CAPTCHA is not an issue anymore, Grawler comes with a proxy feature which supports three different proxies.
-	* Supported Proxies ( The mentioned proxies need you to signup and get the API key, without any credit card information and gives you around 1000 free API 	     calls )
+	* Supported Proxies ( The mentioned proxies need you to signup and get the API key, without any credit card information and give you around one thousand                   	      free API calls each )
 		* [ScraperAPI](https://www.scraperapi.com)
 		* [Scrapingdog](https://www.scrapingdog.com)
 		* [Zenscrape](https://zenscrape.com)